 more informationMore information: Google Scholar page | Publications: ORCID iD | Book 'Thin Films on Silicon: Electronic and Photonic Applications ' | IBM: Hardware for AI

 Dr. Martin M. Frank is a Research Staff Member at IBM T.J.
 Watson Research Center in Yorktown Heights, NY.
-He studies devices and architectures for artificial intelligence (AI) hardware, as well as new materials for CMOS transistor scaling and neuromorphic computing, including high-permittivity (high-k) gate dielectrics, hafnium-based as well as perovskite ferroelectrics, metal gate electrodes, and high-carrier-mobility semiconductors such as SiGe, Ge, and InGaAs.
+He studies devices and architectures for artificial intelligence (AI) hardware, as well as new materials for CMOS logic and non-volatile memory.
+Examples include high-permittivity (high-k) gate dielectrics, ferroelectrics, oxides for resistive switching, metal electrodes, and high-carrier-mobility semiconductors.

 In 1996, Dr. Frank earned a Diplom degree in physics from Ruhr-Universität Bochum, Germany.
-He then joined Fritz-Haber-Institut der Max-Planck-Gesellschaft in Berlin, Germany, studying the catalytic activity of oxide-supported metal nanoparticles using surface science techniques in ultra-high vacuum.
+He then joined Fritz-Haber-Institut der Max-Planck-Gesellschaft in Berlin, Germany, studying the surface science of catalysis.
 In 2000, Dr. Frank received a Ph.D. degree in physics from Humboldt-Universität zu Berlin.
-During a postdoctoral appointment at Rutgers University, he commenced his work on high-k dielectrics, while also investigating self-assembled monolayers for molecular electronics.
+During a postdoctoral appointment at Rutgers University, he commenced his work on high-k dielectrics and investigated self-assembled monolayers for molecular electronics.
 In 2003, Dr. Frank joined IBM to study high-k dielectrics and metal gate electrodes, and during an assignment to IMEC in Leuven, Belgium, he worked in the field of photoresist chemistry.